LinkedInLearning/hands-on-ai-openai-real-time-api-for-voice-conversations-3982229/README.md

-# COURSENAME
+# Hands-On AI: OpenAI Real-Time API for Voice Conversations
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Hands-On AI: OpenAI Real-Time API for Voice Conversations`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]